jmanuel3/jmanuel3/README.md

 ## 🚀 My Tech Journey: From Legal Analysis to Web Development
 *“I traded legal briefs for code reviews, court rooms for terminals, and discovered my true passion in building digital solutions that actually solve real problems.”*
 ### 📖 The Story
 After working as a **Legal Analyst** and managing teams in **international hospitality**, I realized I wanted to create things, not just analyze them.
-My journey into web development wasn't just a career change—it was a transformation of mindset: from interpreting existing systems to **building new ones**.
+My journey into web development wasn't just a career change, it was a transformation of mindset: from interpreting existing systems to **building new ones**.
+My **evolution** didn't stop at building; it extended to Quality Assurance.
+At eFrontiers, I transitioned from creating code to breaking it systematically.
+I learned that a product is only as good as its weakest edge case, managing the full bug lifecycle and achieving a **40% increase in early defect detection**.

 ### 🛠️ My Evolution: The Tech Stack Story
 ```